sucharita1/ESG_investing_analysis/README.md

 - If you dont want to update the database, **Connect_Database.ipynb** loads the existing tables and performs a sql join using sqlalchemy.
 Next it converts all the existing tables to dataframes for further analysis on other notebooks.
 - ERD and schema are available in **ERD and Schema** folder.

+## Week 4 roles:
+- The square will focus on the machine learning model.
+[Yicong]
+- The triangle role is involved in upscaling the project's database.
+[Sucharita]
+- The circle role will continue to refine the analysis.
+[Sachin]
+- The X role will focus on the team's dashboard.
+[Monica]

 ## Machine learning model